A Test/ Repair loop can become a bottleneck for the whole Value Stream when the test First Pass Yield is lower than planned.

 You must close all open Excel files before you open this one and you should enable Macros.

 To simulate 1 hour operation just press F9.
-Keep pressing to see the evolution.
+Press the RUN button to run 100 cycles.

-To reset (put all Work-In-Process to zero) press Ctrl and r keys.
+To reset (put all Work-In-Process to zero and set default values) press Ctrl + r

 You can only write in the yellow cells.

-You need to work out the minimum required Test and Repair capacities in order to deliver 100 units each hour (balanced loop).
+This Test-Repair loop is part of a Value Stream with a Throughput of 100 units/ hour (Takt = 36 seconds) therefore you need to work out the minimum required Test and Repair capacities in order to deliver 100 units each hour.